pelithne/techdays2019/workshop.md

 ```

-To use the AKS dashboard, enable permission for the cluster-admin:
+To use the Kubernetes dashboard, enable permission for the cluster-admin:
+For more information about the Kubernetes dashboard: <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>

 ```console